New York-Bound, 1902

 Göteborg to Liverpool

 To Albin’s surprise, the feeder steamship to Hull was a crowded, dirty cargo vessel that had been put into service to transport emigrants under contract to White Star.
 Quarters were cramped, “poorly lit, and with not particularly good ventilation.”
-The bunks were stacked so tightly “that you could barely turn over.”2 He claimed a top bunk both nights of the crossing.
+The bunks were stacked so tightly “that you could barely turn over.”
+He claimed a top bunk both nights of the crossing.
 Fortunately, he had brought his own food for the 50-hour trip.
-If ever to cross the North Sea again, Albin vowed not go 3rd class steerage!
+If ever to cross the North Sea again, Albin vowed not to go 3rd class steerage!

 The SS Cameo was a Wilson Line steamship built in 1876 at Hull, England, that usually ran between Hull and Scandinavia.
 The company had been known in the 1880s for poor treatment of emigrants.3